 The Village of Croton-on-Hudson seeks proposals for developing a Village-owned property located at 41-51 Maple Street.
-Referred to as "the Katz Property" in reference to its past ownership, the site is located within the Municipal Gateway District.
+Referred to as "the Katz Property" in reference to its past ownership, the site is located within the Municipal Place Gateway Overlay District within the underlying C-2 General Commercial Zoning District.
 In March 2020, new zoning amendments and development objectives were adopted for this district and included special provisions for the property at 41-51 Maple Street.
 The Village expects the selected proposal to achieve the following development objectives:

-- Activation of the Municipal Gateway Overlay District through the development of a vacant parcel with residential or mixed-use land uses appropriate for the surrounding area. - Compliance with the specific development guidelines for the Katz Property that were formally adopted as part of the rezoning of the Municipal Gateway District. - Fulfillment of long-standing community desires for public space as well as preservation of viewsheds and minimized traffic impacts. - Contribution of property tax revenues to helps further diversify the Village's fiscal base and relieve tax burden on residential property owners.
+- Activation of the Municipal Place Gateway Overlay District through the development of a vacant parcel with residential or mixed-use land uses appropriate for the surrounding area. - Compliance with the specific development guidelines for the Katz Property that were formally adopted as part of the recent zoning amendments. - Fulfillment of long-standing community desires for public space as well as preservation of viewsheds and minimized traffic impacts. - Contribution of property tax revenues to further diversify the Village's fiscal base and relieve tax burden on residential property owners.